 Well, it’s that time of year again.
 It’s Valentine’s Day.
 If you’re like me, you don’t have a (human) valentine.
 Let me tell you something:

 Valentine’s Day has been over-capitalized.
 Yes, this blog post will probably sound like the rant of a bitter single girl, but it really isn’t.
 Even when I was someone’s girlfriend, I didn’t like the day.
 Restaurants triple the prices of pre-set menus just because it’s a holiday?
 I knew a couple a few years ago who spent almost $200 per person to go to a local restaurant for Valentine’s Day.
 They also had to book a reservation weeks in advance.
-This is Athens!
-It’s not anywhere fancy that should be forcing that kind of behavior.

 If you’re your own valentine this year, here are some helpful guides to get you through the day.
 Andi Dorfman in her book It’s Not Okay shares that there are three types of girls on V-Day.
 Screw the happy girls in love.
 This is for all you single ladies.